KevinKobori/ifood_interview/README.md

     - maybe the solution: Firebase.initializeApp(); ⛔
 - packages deprecated ⛔
 - Facebook Login not working ⛔

+## Need to fix after custom project:
+- Error when try to insert user CPF ⚠️✅
+    - what fixes: formKey.currentState.save(); ⚠️✅
+    - it was caused because i mocked the credit card data directly on code ⚠️✅

+## Need to implement each project:
 - Customize the app: ⚠️⭕
     - Change the package name ⚠️⭕
     - Insert the google-services ⚠️⭕